Symphony Thrombectomy for Pulmonary Embolism

 The trial protocol does not specify if you need to stop taking your current medications.
 However, you cannot participate if you have used thrombolytics (clot-dissolving drugs) within 14 days before the baseline CTA (a type of imaging test).

-Is the Symphony Thrombectomy System safe for treating pulmonary embolism?
+What prior data suggests that the Symphony Thrombectomy System is safe for treating pulmonary embolism?

-How is the Symphony Thrombectomy System treatment different from other treatments for pulmonary embolism?
+What evidence suggests that the Symphony Thrombectomy System is effective for pulmonary embolism?

 This trial is for adults aged 18-80 with recent pulmonary embolism (PE), confirmed by CTA, who have symptoms of PE and a stable blood pressure and heart rate.
 Participants must have an enlarged right ventricle but be in a stable condition to give consent and follow the study protocol.